Constraints on the time variation of the gravitational constant using gravitational-wave observations of binary neutron stars

 If the redshift is accurately known from an electromagnetic observation (as in the case of the neutron star merger event GW170817~\cite{GBM:2017lvd}), then $\zo = \zs$, and Eq.\eqref{eq:m_obs_fn_Gf_z} reduces to

-That is, when $\Gs \neq \Go$, the allowed range of neutron star masses (as measured from gravitational-wave observations) will be different from the range $m^\mathrm{min}$ --- $m^\mathrm{max}$.
+That is, when $\Gs \neq \Go$, the allowed range of neutron star masses (as measured from GW observations) will be different from the range $m^\mathrm{min}$ --- $m^\mathrm{max}$.
 This is shown by the gray region in Fig.~\ref{fig:Gf_by_Go}.
-If $\Gs$ has a significant deviation from the current value $\Go$, the observed values of neutron star masses (from gravitational wave observations, shown as horizontal bands in Fig.~\ref{fig:Gf_by_Go}) would have gone out of the allowed range of neutron star masses (gray region).
-Hence such large deviations are ruled out by current gravitational-wave observations.
+If $\Gs$ has a significant deviation from the current value $\Go$, the observed values of neutron star masses (from GW observations, shown as horizontal bands in Fig.~\ref{fig:Gf_by_Go}) would have gone out of the allowed range of neutron star masses (gray region).
+Hence such large deviations are ruled out by current GW observations.

-Even if the redshift is not known from electromagnetic observations, the luminosity distance estimated from gravitational-wave observations can be used to infer the redshift assuming a cosmological model.
+Even if the redshift is not known from electromagnetic observations, the luminosity distance estimated from GW observations can be used to infer the redshift assuming a cosmological model.
 However, if $G$ varies over cosmological time, then the inferred redshift will have a bias because the cosmological model uses the current value, $\Go$, of $G$.
 The allowed mass range of neutron stars should be made larger to accommodate this effect (see the parenthetical ratio of redshifts in Eq.\eqref{eq:m_obs_fn_Gf_z}).
 This effect is negligible for GW190425 thanks to its relatively low distance; however we will need to consider this effect for binary neutron star observations from large distances (for e.g., by the next generation detectors).